 Fees for treatment vary depend on time and modality.
 Payment is due at time of the visit.
 Dr. Karabelnik accepts check, cash, most major credit cards and Health Savings Account "flex

 account" cards.
-We do not bill for contact outside sessions via email, text or phone unless this contact exceeds 15 minutes or is a life threatening emergency.
-Note that most insurance carriers do
+We do not bill for contact outside sessions via email, text or phone unless this contact exceeds 15 minutes.
+Please be aware that most insurance carriers do not reimburse for

 Speaking with your Insurance Carrier

 •Ask about whether or not there are "out-of-network" benefits and if so, how much is reimbursed.

 •Ask about any deductibles that must be met before these benefits are active.

 •Ask if a referral or prior authorization is required and if there are limits on the number of therapy visits in a given time period.